 It’s easy to laugh at other people’s expense, but even though I’ve done it, it doesn’t feel right does it?
 Not if it’s cruel and hurts someone anyway.
 There are plenty of other things to laugh at.
 Plus, it feels better to build people up than to laugh at them and tear them down.
 Once, when I was in high school playing football, I got caught impersonating one of my coaches, with all 50 or more players gathered around.
 He was standing behind me!
 This was funny, and guess what, he thought it was too.
 Laughter is laughter because it’s funny, and it’s funny because it’s true.

 Like I said, life is a comedy and a tragedy.
 Maybe that’s why so many comedians go mad, because there’s a fine line between the two.
 God rest the soul of Chris Farley who made us all laugh.
 We all know we can’t live forever, not in this world anyway, so why not find the joy of laughter whenever we can.
-It’s beautiful.
+It’s serious business.

 Read Next: Sparta vs Babylon